Mango0x45/grab/README.md

 For example, a pattern string may look like ‘`x/[a-z]+/ g.foo. v/bar/`’.

-The available operators are ‘g’, ‘v’, ‘x’, and ‘y’.
-The ‘g’ and ‘v’ operators are filter operators, while ‘x’ and ‘y’ are selection operators.
+The available operators are ‘g’, ‘G’, ‘x’, and ‘X’.
+The ‘g’ and ‘G’ operators are filter operators, while ‘x’ and ‘X’ are selection operators.

 You probably want to begin your pattern with a selection operator.
 By